 BookCulinaryVacations.com interviewed Laura Niccolai of Casa Laura School of Cooking as we set to uncover the truth about authentic Italian cuisine, once and for all.

 1. Italian food is one of the world's most renowned cuisines.
 In your opinion, what makes it so popular?

 It is delicious!
 Italian cuisine as it is cooked and served in Italy - and particularly at Casa Laura – is in a class of its own.
-Fresh, seasonal, and delicious, Italian dishes have huge depth of flavor, which means that simple dishes made with just a few ingredients can be unforgettably tasty.
+Fresh, seasonal, and delicious, Italian dishes have a huge depth of flavor, which means that simple dishes made with just a few ingredients can be unforgettably tasty.
 At Casa Laura for example, we always focus on what is in season, want to know where it has come from and how it’s grown, and we only use it when it’s at its best.
 I was a student of Gualtiero Marchesi, Italy’s first three-Michelin starred chef.
-From him, I learned to "lighten" traditional Italian cuisine, reducing fat and sugar and eliminating long cooking times, to produce wonderful, flavourful dishes that are also low in calories.
-I thereby adapt “la grande cucina” to the modern requirements of a light diet and healthy diet, maintaining flavour and quality.
-I continue to pass this knowledge to my guests, so they too can create elegant, delicious dishes that are full of nutrition.
-High quality ingredients that are elegantly combined and beautifully presented make for a wonderful meal.
+From him, I learned to "lighten" traditional Italian cuisine, reducing fat and sugar and eliminating long cooking times, to produce wonderful, flavorful dishes that are also low in calories.
+I thereby adapt “la grande cucina” to the modern requirements of a light and healthy diet, maintaining flavor and quality.
+I continue to pass this knowledge to my guests, so they too can create elegant, delicious dishes that are full of nutrients.
+High-quality ingredients that are elegantly combined and beautifully presented make for a wonderful meal.